The words are barely out of my friend’s mouth and I’m protesting, horrified that anyone would think I actually went to Paris just to buy earrings.

 I’ve been working on my money mindset, but it’s obvious I still have a lot more work to do.

 Why?
-Because I didn’t want them to judge me, to think that I was bad or selfish or somehow different to them.
-Although I don’t even know what that means, I didn’t know any of those people at all.
+Because I didn’t want them to judge me, to think that I’m bad or selfish or somehow different to them.
+Although I don’t even know what that means, I don’t know any of those people at all.
 But since when does being wealthy make us bad or selfish?
 I know the reason I have this limiting belief is because of my upbringing, being repeatedly told, “Money is the root of all evil” will do that to you.

 My reaction made me think hard about all the pieces of my life I keep hidden, for fear of being judged.